Prajwalmegalamani/Gokano/README.md

 # Limitations:
 1) Works with only Microsoft Edge Browser (Currently).

-# Features:
-1) Encryption of E-Mail and Password.
-2) Works only on Microsoft Edge currently.
-3) Total Automation for Collecting Daily Points.
-4) User can enable or disable GUI of the browser.

 Oh!
-And by the way, your E-Mail and Passwords are Encrypted so you dont have to worry about privacy.
+And by the way, your E-Mail and Passwords are Encrypted.

-# Sign Up and hop right in.
+# Sign Up and Hop Right in.